Innovation economics: Evidence

-Concisely, evidence shows that innovation contributes to steady economic growth and rise in per capita income.

-However, some empirical studies investigating the innovation-performance-link lead to rather mixed results and indicate that the relationship is more subtle and complex than commonly assumed.
+Concisely, evidence shows that innovation contributes to steady economic growth and rise in per capita income; however, some empirical studies investigating the innovation-performance-link lead to rather mixed results and indicate that the relationship is more subtle and complex than commonly assumed.
 In particular, the relationship between innovativeness and performance seems to differ in intensity and significance across empirical contexts, environmental circumstances and conceptual dimensions.

-All of the above has taken place in an era of data constraint as identified by Zvi Griliches in the 1990s.
+This has taken place in an era of data constraint as identified by Zvi Griliches in the 1990s.
 Because the primary domain of innovation is commerce, the key data resides there, continually out of campus reach in reports hidden within factories, corporate offices and technical centers.
 This recusal still stymies progress today.
-Recent attempts at data transference have led not least to the positive link (above) being upgraded to exact algebra between R&D productivity and GDP, allowing prediction from one to the other.
+Recent attempts at data transference have led not least to the positive link being upgraded to exact algebra between R&D productivity and GDP, allowing prediction from one to the other.
 This is pending further disclosure from commercial sources, but several pertinent documents are already available.

 Geography

-While innovation is important, it is not a happenstance occurrence as a natural harbor or natural resources are, but a deliberate, concerted effort of markets, institutions, policymakers and effective use of geographic space.
+While innovation is important, it is not a happenstance occurrence as a natural harbor or natural resources are but a deliberate and concerted effort of markets, institutions, policymakers, and effective use of geographic space.
 In global economic restructuring, location has become a key element in establishing competitive advantage as regions focus on their unique assets to spur innovation (i.e. information technology in Silicon Valley, or digital media in Seoul).
-Even more, thriving metropolitan economies that carry multiple clusters (i.e. Tokyo, Chicago and London) essentially fuel national economies through their pools of human capital, innovation, quality places and infrastructure.
+Even more, thriving metropolitan economies that carry multiple clusters (i.e. Tokyo, Chicago, and London) essentially fuel national economies through their pools of human capital, innovation, quality places, and infrastructure.
 Cities become "innovative spaces" and "cradles of creativity" as drivers of innovation.
-They become essential to the system of innovation through the supply side as ready, available, abundant capital and labor, good infrastructure for productive activities and diversified production structures that spawn synergies and hence innovation.
-In addition, they grow due to the demand side as diverse population of varying occupations, ideas and skills, high and differentiated level of consumer demand and constant recreation of urban order especially infrastructure of streets, water systems, energy and transportation.
+They become essential to the system of innovation through the supply side as ready, available, abundant capital and labor, good infrastructure for productive activities, and diversified production structures that spawn synergies and hence innovation.
+In addition, they grow due to the demand side as diverse population of varying occupations, ideas and skills, high and differentiated level of consumer demand, and constant recreation of urban order especially infrastructure of streets, water systems, energy, and transportation.